barmettlerl/minotor/README.md

 const { timetable, stopsIndex } = await parser.parse(new Date());
 ```

-Note that this operation can take a few minutes for large GTFS feeds.
+Note that times are only represented at the minute level so they can fit on 16 bits.

-See comments in the code for more options.
+This operation can take a few minutes for large GTFS feeds.

 #### Stop Search (Browser or Node.js)